rhyzJ/mission3/README.md

 <h3>Project Brief: Build a Mock Job Interview Application using Generative AI
 </h3><br />
-Due to the insurance process redesign, management expects a lot of staff<br /> in the department to be re-trained into other roles.  <br />Build an application that staff members can use to practice job interviews for another role. <br /><br />
+Due to the insurance process redesign, management expects a lot of staff in the department to be re-trained into other roles.  <br /> Build an application that staff members can use to practice job interviews for another role. <br /><br />

 <h3>Our members:</h3><br  />